 - with the features that were required upfront

-Unfortunately this measure of success does not take into account how much ‘value’ is delivered to the customer or users.
+This measure of success does not take into account how much ‘value’ is delivered to the customer or users.
 If you take another look, as the Standish Group in Boston has, at the above traditional measures of success (used both by PMI and Prince2) you find that this measure equates to very little value to the customers.
-Forrester is currently trying to encourage organisation to start measuring the value that they are delivering rather than how they are delivering it.
+Forrester is currently trying to encourage the organisation to start measuring the value that they are delivering rather than how they are delivering it.

 How we measure value up until now in software delivery has been to either rely on the Product Owner, or to start introducing traditional measures from formal process… and we already know where that leads.
 The dark side!